Symplectic structure perturbations and continuity of symplectic invariants: Applications on quasi-isometric embedding and capacity

-\subsection{Proof of Theorem 1.19}
+\subsection{Proof of Theorem \ref{embedding}}

-\begin{dfn} (see Definition 1.3 in \cite{Ush12}) We call $M$ admits an {\it aperiodic symplectic form} if there exists a symplectic form $\omega$ such that $(M, \omega)$ admits an autonomous Hamiltonian function $H$, not everywhere locally constant, such that its Hamiltonian flow has no nonconstant periodic orbit. \end{dfn}
+\begin{dfn} Let us give the following two definitions. \begin{itemize} \item[(1)] (Definition 1.3 in \cite{Ush12}) We say $M$ admits an {\it aperiodic symplectic structure} if there exists a symplectic structure $\omega$ such that $(M, \omega)$ admits an autonomous Hamiltonian function $H$, not everywhere locally constant, such that its Hamiltonian flow has no nonconstant periodic orbit.
+Such $H$ is called an {\it associated aperiodic Hamiltonian} of $\omega$. \item[(2)] For a symplectic structure $\omega$, we call it {\it strongly-aperiodic-approximated} (saa-condition) if there exists a sequence of aperiodic structures $\omega_n$ such that (a) $\omega_n \to \omega$ under the norm $|\cdot|$ in Section \ref{simple}; (b) there exists a sequence of associated aperiodic Hamiltonians $H_n$ of $\omega_n$ that $C^{\infty}$-converges to a differentiable function $H$ on $M$. \end{itemize} \end{dfn}

-Note that this definition is stronger than the assumption on Theorem 1.1 in \cite{Ush13} (Condition \ref{A}).
-For spectral invariant, it is well-known that its computation is difficult in general.
-However, the following theorem will be quite helpful in the later proof.
+It is well-known that the computation of spectral invariants is difficult in general.
+The following theorem will be helpful in the proof later.

-\begin{prop} (see Proposition 4.1 in \cite{Ush10}) Let $(M, \omega)$ be a symplectic manifold.
-If $H$ is an autonomous Hamiltonian function on $M$ such that its Hamiltonian flow has no nonconstant contractible periodic orbit with period at most $1$, then
+\begin{prop} (Proposition 4.1 in \cite{Ush10}) Let $(M, \omega)$ be a symplectic manifold.
+If $H$ is an autonomous Hamiltonian function on $M$ such that its Hamiltonian flow has no nonconstant contractible periodic orbit with the period at most $1$, then

 \end{prop} Notice that the condition in this proposition is weaker than the assumption of Theorem 1.1 in \cite{Ush13}.
-In \cite{Os03}, for {\it any} symplectic manifold $(M, \omega)$, it proves that diameter (under Hofer norm) of $\widetilde{Ham}(M, \omega)$ is infinite by using, roughly speaking, a bump function on a displacable subset.
-Theorem \ref{embedding} shows that under a certain condition (which again covers a variety of symplectic manifolds, especially in dimension four) the diameter of $\widetilde{Ham}(M, \omega)$ goes to infinity in uncountably many directions.
+In \cite{Ost03}, for {\it any} symplectic manifold $(M, \omega)$, it is proved that Hofer diameter of $\widetilde{\Ham}(M, \omega)$ is infinite by using, roughly speaking, a sequence of bump functions on a displaceable subset.
+Theorem \ref{embedding} shows that under a certain condition (which covers a variety of symplectic manifolds, especially in 4-dimensions) the Hofer diameter of $\widetilde{\Ham}(M, \omega)$ goes to infinity in uncountably many linearly independent directions.
 The proof of Theorem \ref{embedding} takes its inspiration from the proof of Theorem 1.1 in \cite{Ush13}.